 The next section is not part of the selection process, but will help us learn more about you and other things you might be interested in.
+Your answers to these questions will not impact the scoring of your application.

 1. Whole Kids Foundation Grant Programs